My Cantopop Nights

 My Cantopop Nights is the story of how Emma-Lee found herself in a Hong Kong bar twenty years later, listening to a Cantopop song and realising that this music was her inheritance.
 It’s about suffering an identity crisis just as the city’s post-colonial tensions erupt into protests.
 It’s a story of uncanny coincidences, magical thinking and a quest to reconcile the different sides of her heritage: Hong Konger and British, Cantopop and indie.

-It’s a story of falling in love with a city, a country, its people and its music, while trying to find your own place to belong.
+It’s a story of falling in love with a city, its people and its music, while trying to find your own place to belong.

 About Emma-Lee Moss